t-geindre/php-gpio/README.md

 * it's bad practice to `chmod 777 /dev` only because someone wants to blink a led freely

-Such practices are regularly proposed on RPi forums, but they aren't security-aware & therefore not recommeded in an Internet environment.
+Such practices are regularly proposed on RPi forums, but they aren't security-aware & therefore not recommendable in an Internet environment.
 Instead, the good old `/etc/sudoers` file allow your linux users to execute single files with sudo permissions without password to type.